Powell, Tennessee: Education

 Powell is well-noted throughout Knox County for its intense support of Powell High School Panther athletics.
 Powell High School constructed a new football stadium in 2009 and the football team is sponsored by Nike.
-The Panthers were Tennessee State Runners-Up in 1991 and 2011.
+The Panthers won the Tennessee 5A State Championship in 2021 and were Tennessee State Runners-Up in 1991 and 2011.

 Religion

 Temple Baptist Church is a church located at 1700 Beaver Creek Drive in Powell.

 First Baptist Church is located at 7706 Ewing Road in Powell.

 Many other smaller churches such as One Life-North, Powell Presbyterian, and Bells Camground Baptist are also located in Powell.